Become an Online Student

 Math: If you have successfully completed a college-level mathematics course, you do not need to take the math assessment.

-Previous Test: If you were tested in the past, you may not need to re-take the tests.
+Previous test: If you were tested in the past, you may not need to re-take the test.
 Test results are good for two years.

 Preparing for the Placement Test